 The rich academic program is supplemented by a variety of events and activities, such as open houses of science and engineering departments, laboratory tours, educational field trips, college and career choice programs, as well as an extensive social and recreational program.
 GSSE is financially supported by a contract with the Tennessee Department of Education.
 Classrooms, laboratories and equipment, access to facilities, room and board, and other support are provided by the University of Tennessee, Knoxville.

 GSSE admitted 128 students to the 2020 virtual program.
 110 students received full scholarships and 18 students received partially funded positions.
+In 2021 GSSE admitted 174 students to the on campus program.
+110 students received full scholarships and 64 students received partially funded positions.
 Admissions are based on merit as determined by a rigorous review process of all applicants.
 GSSE funding supports housing, meals, instructional materials, and activities for full scholarship students and a portion of those costs for partially funded students.
 Upon completion of GSSE, students earn college credit.
 For the on-campus program, participants have access to campus facilities and services.
 They are responsible for transportation costs to and from the University of Tennessee, Knoxville, and incidental expenses.